iskconproject/sevabook/docs/prd.md

 ## Non-Goals

-- No direct payment gateway integration (can be added in Phase 2)
 - No complex accounting features beyond basic sales tracking
 - No customer relationship management (CRM) features
 - No integration with external ERP systems